 - via organ transplant from an infected donor

-HIV is not found in vomit, feces, nasal secretions, tears or urine unless these fluids are visibly contaminated with blood.
+HIV is not found in saliva, vomit, feces, nasal secretions, tears or urine unless these fluids are visibly contaminated with blood.

 HIV is not spread by casual contact.
 There is no risk of becoming infected with HIV by working on the same assembly line, using the same equipment, sharing locker rooms or toilet facilities or being in the same office as someone with HIV infection or AIDS.

-All workers who are in contact with contaminated blood or other body fluids are at risk.
+All workers who are in contact with contaminated blood or other specific body fluids are at risk.
 Exposure to HIV in the workplace occurs through:

 - skin and mucous membrane contact with blood and other body fluids of an infected person

 - incidents with needles or other sharp instruments contaminated with the blood of an infected person

 The Centers for Disease Control recommend using routine practices to protect workers at risk from HIV exposure.
 This approach stresses that all situations involving contact with blood and certain other body fluids present a risk.
 Routine practices outline the use of barriers to prevent workplace exposure to HIV and other viruses.
 These barriers include the use of: